christianmorkeberg/group25/README.md

-# Assignment 1 – Project README (implementation-focused)
+# Assignment 1 – Project README

-This README mirrors the structure and tone of the provided template README, but documents how the code in this repository is actually implemented and how to use it end-to-end.

 ## Overview

 This project implements a modular workflow for 46750 – Optimization in Modern Power Systems (Assignment 1).
 It includes: